barbsindev/Dictionary-App/README.md

 This is a Dictionary App built with react abd SCSS.

 ## Features
--Axios, Pexel API
--Grid
--Request to Dictionary API to pull dictionary data including definition, synonyms and audio
+Axios, Pexel API, Grid, request to Dictionary API to pull dictionary data including definition, synonyms and audio

 # Getting Started with Create React App